genterist/openMRS-Security/Capstone/FINAL.md

 2. Password: `Admin123`

 ### * Test steps
-1. Start local openMRS and log in with the username and account
+1. Start local openMRS and log in with the username and password
 2. Click “Register a patient” in the main page
-3. Input Kobe in Given field and Bryant in Family Name field
+3. Input `Adam` in Given field and `Shum` in Family Name field
 4. Choose Male as gender
-5. Let the birthday be 8/23/1978
+5. Let the birthday be 8/10/1978
 6. Address as Staples Center, Los Angeles, CA, Los Angeles, 90001
-7. Phone 555-555-5555
+7. Phone 800-125-5255
 8. No relatives

 ### * Expected logged info